-Lee Bloch is an anthropologist trained in sociocultural and archaeological subfields.
-His book project focuses on the unfinished histories of mound landscapes: earthwork constructions built by diverse Native American peoples across eastern North America over the past 5,500 years.
+Leigh Bloch is an anthropologist trained in sociocultural and archaeological subfields.
+Their book project focuses on the unfinished histories of mound landscapes: earthwork constructions built by diverse Native American peoples across eastern North America over the past 5,500 years.

 Daniel Breen is an expert on American law and the history of the early Republic.
 He teaches courses in American studies and legal studies, including The Legal Boundaries of Public and Private Life; Louis Brandeis: Law, Business and Politics; and Civil Rights and Civil Liberties: Constitutional Debates.

 Thomas Doherty, a renowned scholar on American culture and film history, is a senior Fulbright scholar who has lectured in New Zealand, South Korea, Albania and the Netherlands.
 His most recent and highly acclaimed book is "Show Trial: Hollywood, HUAC, and the Birth of the Blacklist" (Columbia University Press).

 Brian Donahue, an expert on the farm and forest history of New England, co-authored a study that found that New England is losing 65 acres of forest per day to land conversion.
 The study, called "Wildlands and Woodlands: Farmlands and Communities," urges the region to rethink its land use practices, protect more forest and farmland and increase local food and wood production.